 This can happen for a few reasons: The muscle contraction required to perform the movement may be more than the muscle can generate.
-There was not enough time to fully recruit the muscle fibers.
+There was not enough time to fully recruit the required muscle fibres.
 Restrictions in the muscle itself (mobility, strength, etc.,) prevented that full contraction.

 All muscle tears are technically muscle strains.
 Different words – same meaning.
-This occurs when muscle fibers are overloaded and fibres start to rupture under the force.
+This occurs when muscle fibres are overloaded and fibres start to rupture under the force.

 Mild strain.
-Only a small numbers of fibers (< 5%) are stretched or torn.
+Only a small number of fibres (< 5%) are stretched or torn.
 While the injury may be painful, strength and mobility are unaffected and recovery is quicker.
 Grade I is “micro-tear” territory.
-The fibers have been pushed to the point of starting to tear but not completely.
+The fibres have been pushed to the point of starting to tear but not completely.

 Moderate strain.
-More fibers are involved and torn with a grade two.
+More fibres are involved and torn with grade two muscle strains.
 Grade II is a much larger injury and the symptoms reflect that.
-Symptoms include pain, swelling and bruising/discoloration.
+Symptoms include pain, swelling and bruising/discolouration.
 Strength and mobility are significantly diminished.
-Function is also impacted.
+The function of the muscle is also impacted.

 Complete rupture of a muscle.
 In a grade III tear, a muscle or its tendon are completely torn in two.
 This is a severe injury and includes considerable swelling, bruising, and pain.
 There is also a complete loss of muscle function with significant losses in strength and mobility.
 Due to the severity of this injury, you may also see visible defects in the muscle (gaps, dents, changes to the muscle shape itself) as the swelling subsides.

-Typically muscle injuries occur in one of three places:
+Typically muscle tears occur in one of three places:

-- Within the muscle belly itself (think meaty section of the muscle)
+- Within the muscle belly itself (think: the meaty section of the muscle)